The

 One

-of the most famous churches in Florence a
+the most famous churches in Florence a

 masterpiece of Gothic

 architecture.
-Its facade was re-designed in the 15th century by a
+Its facade was re-designed in the

 Florentine architect